alberdilab/genome_skimming/README.md

-# genome_skimming
+# Genome skimming

-Pipeline for genome skimming
+Pipeline for genome skimming from fastq or bam files